Skip to content

 just live-bootstrap-producer

-bootstrap-producer-synthesized runs the real producer pipeline against a synthesized Conway-ready testnet_42 chain DB and verifies that Amaru accepts the resulting ledger state, headers, and nonces.
+bootstrap-producer-synthesized runs the real producer pipeline against a synthesized Conway-ready testnet_42 chain DB and asserts the canonical bundle layout: a ledger store with live/ plus at least three numeric historical snapshots, a chain store, and the bundle-root era-history.json.

 amaru-run-bootstrap copies that produced bundle into a writable test directory, starts amaru run without a live peer, and requires Amaru to reach its build_ledger startup trace and remain alive until the test timeout.
 This is the CI proof that the bundle is usable as Amaru startup state, not only accepted by the import commands.